openebs/openebs/contribute/design/proposal-cstor-orchestration.md

      - nodes selector.
      This step can result in more than one node satisfying the constraints.
 Only the number of nodes required (as specified using max-pools) will be picked up.

-   * For each of the potentional node where the cStor pool can be created, maya-cstor-operator will:
+   * For each of the potential node where the cStor pool can be created, maya-cstor-operator will:
      * create a CStorPool (CR), which will include the following information:
        - unique id
        - name